-If the status LED doesn't light green, check the polarity of the batteries.
+If the power indicator doesn't light green, check the polarity of the batteries.
+Check rechargeable batteries for a full charge.
 If you see any other flashing signal from the LED, refer to the chart on page 29 to identify the code.